 Skip to content

 GenAIScript defines an agent as a tool that runs an inline prompt to accomplish a task.
-The agent’s LLM is typically augmented with additional tools.
+The agent’s LLM is typically augmented with additional tools and a memory.

 GenAIScript does not implement any agentic workflow or decision.
 It relies entirely on tools support built into the LLMs.